jenkins-infra/documentation/postmortem/20210608-fastly-outage.md

 * The only thing we could have done to mitigate the incident was to update the DNS record to by pass Fastly and redirect traffics to the service origin such pkg.origin.jenkins.io for pkg.jenkins.io.
 Considering that we don't have SLA, imho it's better to just wait that Fastly solves its incident`
 * Improve the status.jenkins.io update:
-  * Add a CI provess before Netlify (for instance ensure hugo builds without error) to avoid Pebkac as the on I did (@dduportal) and not rely of self manual test before commit
+  * Add a CI provess before Netlify (for instance ensure hugo builds without error) to avoid Pebkac as the on I did (@dduportal) and not rely of self manual test before commit - [INFRA-3007](https://issues.jenkins.io/browse/INFRA-3007)

 ### Medium-term

 * Write down the incident response process to improve the collaboration and limit intruptions for the people fixing issues during outages
-  * Includes creating a process to allow powsting on the Jenkins Twitter account for big outages (Tweetdeck sharing? other?)
+  * Includes creating a process to allow posting on the Jenkins Twitter account for big outages (Tweetdeck sharing? other?) - [INFRA-3008](https://issues.jenkins.io/browse/INFRA-3008)
 * Improve the status.jenkins.io update:
   * Should be use PR that are slowing down the process?
   * Auto-generate issues incident to avoid errors in filing the correct fields